erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.4.3 No breaking changes

+- The validate method for inputs now also accepts the HTMLInputElement
+- Removed a few left-over `console.log` statements.

 v0.4.2 No breaking changes

 - Added `required` and `aria-required="true"` attributes when the `required` or `isMandatory` property are set.